dobb2/testWB/README.md

 ```

 ### run srcipt
-Running a script that sends the correct json data to nats-streaming
+Running a script that reads json data from a file and sends it to nats-streaming

 ```
 go run cmd/pub-client/main.go